 Wilhelma Zoo and Botanical Gardens provide the setting for a great day out here are our tips:

 - Travel by subway which drops you off right outside of the zoo

 - You will likely be able to get around in half a day for adults.
 If you’re travelling in Stuttgart with Kids, you’ll likely need a full day.

 - Pick out the animals your children want to see.
 It gets busy, but there are many nice viewing areas, so you can take some time out of the crowds and enjoy the animals.

 - Take a picnic or, at the very least, take snacks.
 The food areas were busy with big queues.

 - There are some nice park areas for the kids to climb and let off some steam.

 Earn a Stein and take in the views

 If you’re going to visit Tschechen & Sohne here are my tips:

-- It is a long walk either up a few hundred steps OR you can walk the long way round.
+- It is a long walk, either up a few hundred steps, OR you can walk the long way around.
 This is a consideration if you have small people with little legs.
 Luckily we had the pushchair and Uncle Gav’s shoulders.